-Kristen M. Onken, 61
+Kristen M. Onken, 62

 has served as a director of Silicon Laboratories since September 2007.
+Ms. Onken was elected to the Board of Directors of Seagate Technology plc in November 2011, where she also serves as a member of the Audit Committee.
 Ms. Onken retired from Logitech in May 2006, a maker of electronics peripherals, where she served as Senior Vice President, Finance, and Chief Financial Officer from February 1999 to May 2006.
 From September 1996 to February 1999, Ms. Onken served as Vice President of Finance at Fujitsu PC Corporation, the U.S. subsidiary of the Japanese electronics manufacturer.
 From 1991 to September 1996, Ms. Onken was employed by Sun Microsystems initially as Controller of the Southwest Area, and later as Director of Finance, Sun Professional Services.
 Ms. Onken holds a B.S. from Southern Illinois University, and an M.B.A. in Finance from the University of Chicago.
-Ms. Onken's independence and prior experience as the Chief Financial Officer of Logitech and her finance roles with other technology companies qualifies her to serve as a member of our Board of Directors.
+Ms. Onken's independence and prior experience as the Chief

+Financial Officer of Logitech and her finance roles with other technology companies qualifies her to serve as a member of our Board of Directors.